 The Winter of Illness and Death

-Category: News & PoliticsBy: vic-eldred • one month ago • 96 comments
+Category: News & PoliticsBy: vic-eldred • 5 months ago • 96 comments

 Thursday we got a strange pronouncement from the Oval Office.
 The man who once promised to defeat the pandemic said that Americans unvaccinated against the coronavirus were facing a winter of "severe illness and death."
 "It’s here now and it’s spreading and it’s going to increase," the president said about the omicron variant while meeting with his coronavirus response team.
 "For unvaccinated we are looking at a winter of severe illness and death if you’re unvaccinated for themselves, their families, and the hospitals they will soon overwhelm."

 Fear not, because despite what our grand pandemic saviour says, the Boston Herald reported that Dr. Adam Koppel told the Massachusetts High Technology panel on Tuesday that if the projections are true and omicron becomes the dominant global strain, it will "enable us to more quickly get to an endemic state as opposed to a pandemic state where we can live more regularly with the virus more similar to the flu than what COVID has looked like."